rubyreferences/rubyref/stdlib/networking-web/net/http.md

 ```

 Or if you simply want to make a GET request, you may pass in an URI
-object that has a HTTPS URL.
-Net::HTTP automatically turn on TLS
+object that has an HTTPS URL.
+Net::HTTP automatically turns on TLS
 verification if the URI object has a 'https' URI scheme.